New pedestrian and cycle path completed at Playa de Palma

 Why does this matter for Mallorca?
 Because it's the way cities get better in small ways.
 Shorter distances, fewer cars for short trips, more space for people — that's what helps make everyday life quieter and friendlier.
 For residents it means less honking, for visitors a more relaxed arrival at the beach, and for cyclists a safer lane that gains importance as more sections are connected.

 Looking ahead: plans foresee extending the route step by step to Sant Jordi.
-When the next sections come, the link will not only be practical but also a signal: Palma is thinking in terms of paths, not just roads.
+When the next sections come, the link will not only be practical but also a signal: Palma is thinking in terms of cycling infrastructure, not just roads.
 And on a stretch that used to be cut apart by the motorway.

 Walking the new section today you also hear something else: conversations in Mallorcan, the clatter of bicycle chains, the occasional beep of an e-bike and the distant hum of the motorway.
 Small sounds, big effect.
 It's a piece of the city that is coming back together.